andydlindsay/lectures/m09w23/README.md

 * At the start this is difficult... how do you know how long something will take?
 * The best way to get better is to **track your time**
-* Consider the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and/or use of an [online Pomodoro timer](https://pomofocus.io/)
 * Time tracking software
   * [Harvest](https://www.getharvest.com/)
   * [Tickspot](https://www.tickspot.com/)
+* Consider the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and/or use of an [online Pomodoro timer](https://pomofocus.io/)
 * Leave detailed notes or categorize your work
 * When quoting new projects you can review this to see how long on average these sorts of tasks have been taking
 * With a good idea of how long things take, you can let yourself, your employer, and clients know how long things might take (add 10-20%+ in padding in case there is a complication)
-* Don't fall victim to the [mythical man-month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month#Ideas_presented)

 #### Have a calendar!